modular-component/website/docs/usage/reusing-components.md

 - The factory is immutable, meaning that each new stage addition creates a brand-new component, leaving the previous one untouched,
-- Most stages run in **single** mode, meaning that calling a stage again _replaces the previous implementation at its current position in the pipeline_, rather than adding a new stage.
+- The `with` stage methods allow _replacing the previous implementation at its current position in the pipeline_, rather than always adding a new stage.

 Thanks to that, it's possible to take a full-fledged component, and replace only specific stages to create a slightly different component.
 For instance, once could replace the lifecycle stage of a component while keeping the render stage